Caedmon School: History

 By the fall of 1961, a group of ten families in New York City who had attended Rambusch's talks began planning a school.
-Like Whitby in Connecticut, Caedmon was conceived as a lay Catholic school, but a school that would also be attractive to a diverse community of differing religions.
-Certain of the families had conflicting goals on certain issues, including the location for the school and the inclusion of religious instruction.
-A number of these families decided to separate to found their own school, which would later become the West Side Montessori School.
-The families that remained were to become Caedmon's founding trustees: Marilou and William Doyle; Elizabeth and Vincent Connelly; Joyce and Daniel Flynn; Nellie and Thomas Mahoney; and Robert Hurley.
-The Caedmon School would be the first Montessori school established in New York City.
+Like Whitby in Connecticut, Caedmon was conceived as a lay Catholic school, which would also be attractive to a diverse community of differing religions.
+Some of the families had conflicting goals on certain issues, including the location for the school and the inclusion of religious instruction.
+Some families separated to found their own school, which would later become the West Side Montessori School.
+The families that remained became Caedmon's founding trustees: Marilou and William Doyle; Elizabeth and Vincent Connelly; Joyce and Daniel Flynn; Nellie and Thomas Mahoney; and Robert Hurley.
+The Caedmon School was the first Montessori school established in New York City.
 At that time, Caedmon was the second Montessori school in the United States.

-In 1969, Josephine Hartog, assumed the position of head of school which she held until 1974.
-She was succeeded by Nancy Rambusch who led the school throughout the late 1970s.
-Rambusch who had been instrumental in the reintroduction of Montessori schools in the US by adapting the program to better fit American educational culture, had a strong influence on the development of Caedmon.
-Also in the 1970s, Caedmon created what was, at the time, the first extended-day activities program among independent schools in Manhattan.
+In 1969, Josephine Hartog assumed the position of head of school, which she held until 1974.
+She was succeeded by Nancy Rambusch, who led the school throughout the late 1970s.
+Rambusch, who had been instrumental in the reintroduction of Montessori schools in the US by adapting the program to better fit American educational culture, had a strong influence on the development of Caedmon.
+Also in the 1970s, Caedmon created what was then the first extended-day activities program among independent schools in Manhattan.

-Carol Gose DeVine was who had joined Caedmon in 1970 was named the Head of School in 1979.
+Carol Gose DeVine, who had joined Caedmon in 1970, was named head of school in 1979.
 She held that position until 2007, making her one of the longest-serving heads of an independent school in the New York area.

-In the fall of 1994, Caedmon approached interested families for help in establishing a fund to support diversity at the school.
+In the fall of 1994, Caedmon approached families for help in establishing a fund to support diversity at the school.

 In 2002, the National Association of Independent Schools' Leading Edge Recognition program recognized Caedmon with its Curriculum Innovation award.
 In 2005, the school opened a new gymnasium and science facility.

 During the 2012–2013 school year, Caedmon celebrated the 50th anniversary of its founding.

-In 2019, the New York Family named Caedmon the 2019 Blackboard Award Honoree.
+In 2019, New York Family named Caedmon its Blackboard Award Honoree.

-The "Caedmon" name
+Name

-The school was named after Cædmon, the earliest of all recorded English poets.
-The founders of Caedmon decided to select a name that paid tribute to The Whitby School, the first Montessori school in the US, which had served as an inspiration for the Caedmon School.
-The poet Cædmon was well known to have been buried in the English town of Whitby, after which the Whitby School had itself been named.
+The school was named after Cædmon, the earliest recorded English poet.
+The founders of Caedmon chose a name that paid tribute to The Whitby School, the first Montessori school in the US, which had served as an inspiration for the Caedmon School.
+Cædmon was known to have been buried in the English town of Whitby, after which the Whitby School had itself been named.